 Why do countries feel able to make such commitments?
 None expect to suffer serious economic harm as a result.
 The main reason is emerging trends in how the world generates its energy.

 Most important is the end of the coal boom.
 The contribution of the dirtiest of the main fossil fuels to global energy production soared in the past decade, largely on the back of Chinese economic growth.
 But with Chinese coal-burning now apparently past its peak, many energy experts believe the world as a whole is close to “peak coal.”
-Coal is costing more compared to
+Coal is costing more compared to other energy sources, and is a major contributor to choking smogs.

 The presumption that economic growth inevitably leads to a rapid increase in CO2 emissions is fading fast.